-Police laud actions of man who killed Indiana mall attacker - NewsBreak
+Police Laud Actions of Man Who Killed Indiana Mall Attacker - NewsBreak

 He said relatives told investigators that Sapirman has been practicing shooting at a gun range, and that records obtained by the Bureau of Alcohol, Tobacco, Firearms and Explosives confirmed he had frequented the range and bought ammunition there over the past two years.

-Ison said officers recovered a cellphone from a toilet in the mall bathroom that they believe Sapirman placed there.
-At Sapirman’s apartment, they found a laptop and can of butane inside the oven, which was on and set to a high temperature, the chief said without elaborating.
+Ison said officers recovered a cellphone from a toilet in the mall bathroom, while in Sapirman’s apartment they found its oven set on a high temperature with a laptop inside.
+The laptop and cellphone will be analyzed, he said.

-The cellphone and the laptop, which was damaged by the oven’s heat, will be analyzed by the FBI, and that “we are very curious to have those analyzed,” he said.

 Mark Myers, the mayor of Greenwood, a city of roughly 60,000 people just south of Indianapolis, said the grieving community is shocked to be the scene of a mass shooting.